Where food, poetry, and stories steep like a good cup of tea.

-She received an MFA in creative writing from Vermont College of Fine Arts and a BA from the University of California, Santa Barbara.
-In 2011, she founded The Giving Table, a website that empowers everyone to change the food system.
-She is currently eating her way through Los Angeles, where she lives with her husband and French bulldog.
+I received an MFA in creative writing from Vermont College of Fine Arts and BA from the University of California, Santa Barbara.
+In 2011, I founded The Giving Table, a website that empowers everyone to change the food system.
+I am currently eating my way through Los Angeles, where I live with my husband and French bulldog.